asbhat/asbhat.github.io/riceballdb/index.md

 * Tap 'Stream...' or 'Read...' to visit your favorite external content providers.¹
 * Head to your profile to see your recent activity and overall stats.

 ¹ RiceballDb is not a streaming service.
-RiceballDb does have external links for some content to unaffiliated streaming services and content providers.
+RiceballDb does have external links for some content to unaffiliated streaming services and content providers.<br>
+RiceballDb is not affiliated with AniList.co.